BrittanyTinnin/React-Courses/NOTES.md

 - component gets rendered onto the screen
 - components 'componentDidMount' lifecycle method gets called, has to be called inside a class component
 - we call action creator from 'componentDidMount'
+  ** Components are generally responsible for fetching data they need by calling an action creator, usually inside a lifecycle method **

-- Action creator runs code to make an API request
+* Action creator runs code to make an API request
-- API responds with data
+* API responds with data
-- Action creator return an 'action' with the fetched data on the 'payload' property
+* Action creator return an 'action' with the fetched data on the 'payload' property ** Action creators are responsible for making API requests, this is where Redux-Thunk comes into play **

 - Some reducer sees the action, returns the data off the 'payload'
-- Because we generated some new state object, redux/react-redux cause our React-app to be rerendered
+- Because we generated some new state object, redux/react-redux cause our React-app to be rerendered ** we get fetched data into a component by generating new state in our redux store, then getting that into our component through mapStateToProps **